3YOURMIND/django-add-default-value/README.md

 ## Usage

 Install the package.

 `pip install django-add-default-value`

-Whenever you need a default value to be present in your Database scheme, you need to add an `AddDefaultValue`-Operation to your migration file, before executing `python manage.py migrate`.
+Whenever you need a default value to be present in your database scheme, you need to add an `AddDefaultValue` - Operation to your migration file, before executing `python manage.py migrate`.

 ### Example